This post may contain affiliate links. Please read our disclosure policy.

 • 1/4 cup flour

-• 1 yukon gold potato cut into 1 inch cubes
+• 2 yukon gold potatoes peeled and cut into 1 inch cubes

-• 2 carrots cut into 1/2 inch coins
+• 2 carrots peeled and cut into 1/2 inch coins

 • kosher salt